MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-install-uninstall.md

 ms.search.keywords: app, add-in, manifest, customize, install, uninstall ms.date: 06/03/2021
 ms.author: solsen
-ms.openlocfilehash: 09d1998bcd8cdf522b1533fe4768a0bbf0aca776
+ms.openlocfilehash: cf0dd21100fe9ec1fcc92320f04393c5385d2514
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: e891484daad25f41c37b269f7ff0b97df9e6dbb0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 08/27/2021
-ms.locfileid: "6435052"
+ms.locfileid: "7440682"
 ---
 # <a name="installing-and-uninstalling-extensions-in-business-central"></a>Installing and Uninstalling Extensions in Business Central

 You can change [!INCLUDE[prod_short](includes/prod_short.md)] by installing extensions that, for example, add functionality, changes behaviour, or gives you access to new online services.
 For more information, see [Customising Business Central Using Extensions](ui-extensions.md).

 > [!NOTE]
-> To install extensions from AppSource or add per-tenant extensions, you must have the right permissions.
+> To install or uninstall extensions from AppSource or add per-tenant extensions, you must have the right permissions.
 You must either be a member of the EXTEND.
 MGT. - ADMIN user group or you must have the EXTEND.
 MGT. - ADMIN permission set.
 If you are an administrator, you can assign user groups and permissions to other users in your company.
 >
 > To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.